-- The Metric Predicts Generator does not inherently place any restrictions on the SPK files used. - However, current rules of the SPS nevertheless restrict the SPK choice to only Type 1 or Type 13.
-(Other types not yet fully, formally tested.) - This restriction may be lifted in the near future: contact a DSN representative for the latest news. - Note: Only JPL NAV teams are able to produce Type 1 SPKs. - The telecommunications prediction software does not inherently place any restrictions on the SPK files used. - The radiometric modeling and calibration software requires only Type 1 or Type 13 SPKs - This restriction will be lifted approximately January 2009: contact a DSN representative for the latest news. - The delta-DOR software requires only Type 1 or Type 13 SPKs - This restriction is likely to be lifted by approximately November 2009, maybe even sooner.
+- The Metric Predicts Generator does not inherently place any restrictions on the SPK files used. - However, current rules of the SPS "gateway" restrict the SPK choice to only Type 1 or Type 13. - Note: Only JPL NAV teams are able to produce Type 1 SPKs. - The telecommunications prediction software does not inherently place any restrictions on the SPK files used. - The radiometric modeling and calibration software requires only Type 1 or Type 13 SPKs - The delta-DOR software requires only Type 1 or Type 13 SPKs